OpenChargingCloud/ChargyDesktopApp/README.md

 7. Chargy is __*accessible*__.
 For public sector bodies Chargy fully supports the [EU directive 2016/2102](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016L2102) on the accessibility of websites and mobile applications and provides a context-sensitive feedback-mechanism and methods for dispute resolution.

+## Versions and Milestones

+The current version of the Chargy Transparency Software is 1.0.x.
+This version is *feature complete* and currently under review by the [Physikalisch-Technische Bundesanstalt](https://www.ptb.de) and other regulators.
+If you are a charge point vendor and want to use this software to verify your compliance to the German Eichrecht you can talk to your partner [chargeIT mobility](https://www.chargeit-mobility.com) and obtain the required legal documents.
+If you need help with the Chargy software, talk to us.

+The development of version 1.1.x already started and will focus on a better seperation of core software and the chargeIT edition (white labeling), better security concepts and more digital certificates.

 ## Compiling from source

 This application is based on [Electron](https://github.com/electron-userland/electron-forge/tree/5.x), a cross platform Open Source framework for creating native applications with web technologies like Java-/TypeScript, HTML, and (S)CSS.